 Variable remuneration is delivered in cash up to the mandatory deferral threshold.
-In 2022:
+For variable remuneration awards related to financial year 2023:

-- If an employee's variable remuneration is below AUD100,000 (or local currency equivalent), then ٠ the variable remuneration is paid in cash. - If an employee's variable remuneration is at or exceeds AUD100,000, then 60% mandatory • deferral will apply to the entire variable remuneration award.
-0 - Of the variable remuneration award: - 40% will be paid in cash (no deferral); . - .
-20% will be deferred as ANZ equity for 1 year; - 20% will be deferred as ANZ equity for 2 years; and . - .
-20% will be deferred as ANZ equity for 3 years.
+- If an employee's variable remuneration is below AUD100,000 (or local currency equivalent), then the variable remuneration is paid in cash (with no deferral). - If an employee's variable remuneration is at or exceeds AUD100,000, then: - 40% will be paid in cash (with no deferral); - the remaining 60% will be deferred equally over years5 2, 3 and 4 (as ANZ equity).